Tarbolton: Location

 The monastery and later castle of Fail existed at the hamlet of that name near Fail Toll.
 Fail Loch once covered a significant area however it survives now only as an area liable to flooding.

 Nearby going towards Failford was the Old Montgomery Castle or Coilsfield House where one of Robert Burns's loves worked.

 Tarbolton Primary takes pupils from surrounding farms and from Failford, a small hamlet north of the village.
-Its houses are Fail, Afton, Coyle and Montgomery, named after local areas and rivers.
+The school's houses are Fail, Afton, Coyle and Montgomery, named after local areas and rivers.